 6. Post production / Maintenance stage

 At the end of each development iteration, we had a partial working solution to show our users.
-On this basis, users gave us their feedbacks on the current state of our system.
+On this basis, users gave us their feedback on the current state of our system.
 After collecting and analysing these requirements, we’re able to change the priority of tasks in the next iteration and even included some requirements from scratch.

 Spiral Model Pros and Cons

 Each software development model has its own weak and strong sides.
 Spiral Model is not an exclusion from this rule.
-Let’s sum up possible pros and cons of this approach.
+Let’s sum up the possible pros and cons of this approach.

 - Risk monitoring is one of the core parts which makes it pretty attractive, especially when you manage large and expensive projects.
 Moreover, such approach makes your project more transparent because, by design, each spiral must be reviewed and analyzed